mendix/docs/content/en/docs/studio/microflows/_index.md

 1. Open the microflow you want to add the event or activity to.
 2. Open the **Toolbox** tab.
 3. Select the event or activity in the **General**, **Object Activities** or **Client Activities** section.
-4. Drag the event or activity onto the microflow.
+4. Drag the event or activity into the microflow.

 ### 3.7 Disabling an Activity {#disable}